 (3) Represents interest expense (including the amortization of deferred loan costs) related to the current short-term loans.
-In December 2018, the lenders agreed to extend the maturity of these loans to September 30, 2019.
+The lenders agreed to extend the maturity of these loans from December 2018 to December 31, 2019.

 (4) Interest payments in connection with the leasing of ROU assets.
 As result of adopting IFRS 16, lease principal and interest payments are recorded as depreciation and interest expense in the consolidated statement of comprehensive loss.